|

-Due to the journals' ownership of the copyrights, I have not posted pdf copies of the papers here.
+Due to journal ownership of copyrights, I have not posted pdf copies of the papers here.
 Instead, I have posted links to the journal sites, which should work if your institution has access.
+If you cannot obtain an article via the link, I will be happy to send it to you upon request: contact me at smela@umd.edu.

 Paper